melodee-project/melodee-next/docs/MISSING_FEATURES.md

 - [x] **Phase 1 – Core Backend & Media**
 - [x] **Phase 2 – OpenSubsonic Contracts**
 - [x] **Phase 3 – Admin UX & Observability**
-- [ ] **Phase 4 – End‑to‑End & Non‑functional**
+- [x] **Phase 4 – End‑to‑End & Non‑functional**

 ## Coding Agent Template
->You are working in the melodee-next repo on Phase 3 – Admin UX & Observability as defined in MISSING_FEATURES.md.
+>You are working in the melodee-next repo on Phase 4 – End‑to‑End & Non‑functional as defined in MISSING_FEATURES.md.

 Goal